qema/tie-dye/README.md

 # Tie-Dye
-Implements Prim's algorithm in Swift to create a customizable rainbow tie-dye pattern, which can be used in designs and graphics.
+Prim's algorithm implementation in Swift.
+Creates a customizable rainbow tie-dye pattern which can be used in designs and graphics.

 ![Tie-Dye](http://wanganzhou.com/images/music/prim.png)